-\\\ The materials of the course that have been prepared by the instructor are NOT to be distributed to anyone outside this course, without the express written consent of the instructor.
-Failing to abide by this will result in a loss of 25% off your final grade.
+\\\ The materials of the course (Powerpoint, Handouts) that have been prepared by the instructor are NOT to be distributed to anyone outside this course, without the express written consent of the instructor.
+Failing to abide by this will result in a loss of 25% off your final grade - no exemptions.
+You may share assigned readings ONLY (not Handouts).